joshytheprogrammer/cu_course_evaluator/README.md

 - **1.2.0 (Auto-Submit Option):** Added an auto-submit option.
 Users can now choose to automatically submit the form after rating, providing a seamless experience.
 - **1.3.0 (Customized for Chrome):** I made a bunch of changes to the extension essentially to get it ready to be deployed to the Chrome Web Store.
 - **1.3.1 (Added store link):** I added a link to make it easier for user to share the extension with friends.
+- **1.4.0 (Fixed error for exam evaluation):** I fixed the bug that made the extension only work for specific evaluations.
+I made it more general.

 ## Contributing